transcending1/Review/admin/subpage/modules/module_doc/Clean Missing Data.md

 ### 3.missing_percent
-+ Description

-the percent of the missing values of columns or rows you want to delete
+'the percent of the missing values of columns or rows you want to delete'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |